 For those of us that have been through this process before, it can be frustrating.
 On top of that, Facebook is not scared to simply close down your account altogether if you submit too many disapproved ads.

 Simply put, it is imperative that Facebook be strict with their ad policies (as well as numerous other policies) in order to ensure their users have a safe and a more trustworthy experience on the platform.
 While some of their rules and policies for ads may seem petty or arbitrary, there is always an underlying reason for why these rules are in place and continue to be updated regularly.

 Upon creation, all Facebook ads will go through their automated review process.
 This process can check for a majority of compliance issues and can determine whether or not the ad is fit to go live.
 At the beginning of 2019 Facebook reached a new milestone with 7 million advertisers on their platform.
+(October 2020 update: 9 million+ advertisers.
+Read our recent blog in response to COVID, Social Media Advertising: Things Have Changed).
 It would be impossible to manually review all ads.
 Some of the more tricky ads may get a mix of automated and manual review, but it is estimated a great majority do not.
 We say estimated because Facebook has not publicly released any relevant data on this process.

 What does the automated review process look at?

 The fact that the review process looks at the content on the landing page of your ad is arguably a huge determining factor for whether or not an ad should be approved.
 If their users are not going to a safe or relevant landing page, then Facebook will nip that in the bud very quickly.

 How long will it take for my Facebook ad to be approved?